SA9990/KernelSU/README.md

 # KernelSU Action
+This is created by https://github.com/xiaoleGun and modifications introduced by https://github.com/bxySo I hold no creative authority over this.(thanks to original developer) pls checkout their original work.
 **KernelSU Action** is an automation tool for building non-GKI (Non-Generic Kernel Image) kernels with **KernelSU** integration for Android devices.
 It uses **GitHub Actions** to streamline the process of compiling, customizing, and flashing your kernel with KernelSU support.
 This action is intended for developers familiar with kernel building and Android.

 > **Warning**: If you are using someone else’s kernel, please use this action for personal use only.
 Do not redistribute others' work.
 Respect the author's intellectual property.